 I tried looking, but Questrade to fund in USD, requires that you have a Canadian-based USD$ bank account (TD, RBC, CIBC, etc) to move the money OR that you do a wire transfer.

 I also confirmed this in a chat.
 They make you do this workaround which I will detail out below.

 But before we go on..

-ANY transfers from Transferwise outside to a non-U.S. bank will incur the following fees: $4.40 USD
+ANY transfers from Wise outside to a non-U.S. bank will incur the following fees: $4.40 USD

-Whether you decide to do it to your Canadian-based USD$ Bank account, or to Questrade, you will incur the following fees from Transferwise:
+Whether you decide to do it to your Canadian-based USD$ Bank account, or to Questrade, you will incur the following fees from Wise: